cs4241-19a/a1-gettingstarted/README.md

     Particularly, learned how to use particle.js as background but only for the main page and modified the options.

-- animated widget box of coursework
+- Designed an animated widget box of coursework
 - Fixed bugs with the original template where the email hyperlink malfunctions if the previous textbox inline is not long enough
 *Currently working on inserting a sticky section title with Waypoint but got stuck and could not figure out why...